kwyse/personal-website/content/posts/grokking-ecs.md

 ECSs are a decoupling pattern.
 They're most frequently seen in game development where we often have many similar yet distinct types of *game objects*.
 Games are effectively giant state machines and it can be hard to create an object-oriented hierarchy that represents this.
-ECSs instead implores the use of data-driven programming, with components representing the data to be acted on, systems acting on those components to mutate them, and entities linking components for each *game object*.
+ECSs instead implore the use of data-driven programming, with components representing the data to be acted on, systems acting on those components to mutate them, and entities linking components for each game object.

 ## High level design

 There isn't clear consensus on *how* one should go about building an ECS.
-They're a high-level concept that implementation details can be optimised to a particular use case.
+They're enough of a high-level concept that implementation details can be optimised to a particular use case.
 But there are clear themes, which I've included here, as well as design decisions that I found particularly interesting.

 The first revelation is that entities needn't be fat.
 Entities represent a game object, like the player.
 You may think a *player* object must be complex,